Strategic Perspectives

 The Executive Challenge

 Most organisations have invested heavily in analytics capability.
 Very few have closed the gap between what the data says and what the leadership team actually decides.
-The analysis gets produced.
-The decision happens anyway, on instinct and political weight.
+The analysis is produced, but the decision happens anyway—based on instinct and political weight.
 The investment is wasted.

 The Methodology

 The Decision Intelligence Framework addresses this directly.
-It is not a reporting structure or a dashboard architecture — it is an alignment system between analytics investments and the specific strategic decisions that drive competitive advantage.
-It creates a continuous translation loop: from business objective → analytical question → model → executive insight → decision → measured outcome → refined model.
-The key shift is treating analytics not as a reporting function that feeds leadership, but as a decision partner that sits alongside leadership at the point where choices are made.
+It is not a reporting structure or a dashboard architecture; it is an alignment system between analytics investments and the specific strategic decisions that drive competitive advantage.

 Framework Layers

-Business Objective - Analytical Question - Model - Executive Insight - Decision - Measured Outcome
+Business Objective → Analytical Question → Model → Executive Insight → Decision → Measured Outcome → Refined Model.

 Applied In Practice